 Click here to download this table as an image.

 How are Marketo & Hubspot Different?

 The chart above shows a detailed comparison of specs and features, and as you may notice, a handful are exclusive to one product or the other.
 But there are a lot of internal differentiators between HubSpot and Marketo that aren’t addressed by a surface-level features comparison.

 For starters, Marketo has traditionally been associated with lead nurturing, while HubSpot’s focus has long been tied to inbound marketing.
 Here are some other areas where users will notice key differences between the two products.

 Ease of Use

-There are some clear distinctions between Marketo’s “engagement marketing platform” and HubSpot’s “inbound marketing software.”
-Globally, HubSpot serves about 13,000 companies, compared to Marketo’s 3,300, but that disparity has a lot to do with the kind of customers each solution attracts.
-If you’re a small to mid-size business looking to bring more visitors to your site and nurture leads without the high learning curve of enterprise software, you might be better served by HubSpot.
-If you’re a larger B2B company looking for a custom-built solution to align prospect engagement with business goals, you should consider Marketo.
+If you’re a growing business looking to bring more visitors to your site and nurture leads with a marketing automation software of enterprise capabilities, you might be better served by HubSpot.
+If you’re a large B2B company looking for a custom-built solution to align prospect engagement with business goals, you should consider Marketo.

 Then again, these aren’t the only two fish in the sea.
 New products continue to appear in the market, each with a slightly different feature set than its competitors.
-For more help narrowing down your options, use the product selection tool on our site to get a custom list of solutions that match your business needs.
+For more help narrowing down your options, complete the form on our marketing automation software page or contact us to get a custom list of solutions that match your business needs.